 This type of research would also underpin many education providers and clinical pharmacist trainers in their specialist roles.

 Pain management protocols may have another economic benefit in being able to keep people in the workforce and out of nursing homes.
+One should know how to use CBD properly before taking it regularly.

 Just another area our leaders need to move on, rather than wait for some other profession to capture this territory, that should be a naturally-positioned market for community pharmacy.